deanhet/deanbot-alexa/README.md

 # deanbot-alexa
 Amazon Alexa skill written with ES6.
-Designing to be as extensible as possible.
 Have multiple actions on one skill.
+Stopped development as I returned this and bought a Google Home instead.
+Happy to lend a hand if you want to get this up and running though.

 # Running
 - First of all pull this repo and run `npm install`.